-Having many favourable reviews from past clients is an integral element to the Google My Business algorithm.
-It makes sense that Google would want to reward businesses who have demonstrated an ability to successfully fulfil their customer requirements with higher rankings than their competitors.
+Having many favorable reviews from past clients is an integral element of the Google My Business algorithm.
+It makes sense that Google would want to reward businesses that have demonstrated an ability to successfully fulfill their customer requirements with higher rankings than their competitors.

 Request customers write reviews via a short URL that’s specific to your business.
 Encourage your customers to spread the good word about your business by following these best practices: